cormachogan/vminfo-operator/README.md

   nodename: tkg-cluster-1-18-5b-workers-kc5xn-dd68c4685-5v298
 ```

-To see if it works, we need to create this HostInfo Custom Resource.
+To see if it works, we need to create this VMInfo Custom Resource.

 ```shell
 $ kubectl create -f topology_v1_vminfo.yaml